 Aug.
 19: Pub Talk

-On-campus parking will be limited to university community members and guests with parking permits.
+On-campus parking will be limited to registered guests and campus community members with university ID.
 Especially if the weather shifts on the morning of the eclipse, expect major traffic congestion and adjust travel plans accordingly.

 Visit willamette.edu for campus maps and driving directions.